Ghost Rider (Danny Ketch): Spider-Man/Human Torch

 A younger version of Ketch is seen during the third issue of the Spider-Man/Human Torch miniseries written by Dan Slott.
 He is interviewed about Spider-Man and the Human Torch, and is approximately the same age as his appearance in Marvels.

 New Fantastic Four

 In a reality where the Fantastic Four were killed, Ketch joins Spider-Man, Wolverine, and the Hulk in forming the new Fantastic Four, the group defeating—among other foes—a new Frightful Four consisting of Venom, Sandman, Sabretooth, and the Abomination which has been brought together by Doctor Doom and given enhanced powers by Mephisto.
-In the story's sequel, Ketch is one of the many heroes killed by Thanos' use of the Infinity Gauntlet, resulting in the other three team members recruiting Iron Man as a temporary replacement.
+In the story's sequel, Ketch is one of the many heroes temporarily killed by Thanos' use of the Infinity Gauntlet, resulting in the other three team members recruiting Iron Man as a temporary replacement.

 In other media

+Film

+Danny Ketch appears in Ghost Rider: Spirit of Vengeance, portrayed by Fergus Riordan.
+This version is the son of Mephisto/Roarke and possesses innate superpowers.